GordonTse0922/StockPrice/README.md

 # Fetching Stock price

-It is an program for my convience to check the stock price.
+It is a program for my convience to check the stock price.
 (Subject to further development)